Best Left-Handed ARs: Parts & Complete Rifles

 We've gathered a list of the left-handed uppers we think work the best.

-1. Stag Arms Complete 3 Gun Elite Upper Receiver Left Hand
+1. Stag Arms 3-Gun Elite Upper Receiver Left Hand

-Stag Arms is basically the name in left-handed AR-15s, so we’re going to start off with their Complete 3 Gun Elite Upper Receiver Left Hand.
+Stag Arms is basically the name when it comes to left-handed AR-15s, so we’re going to start off with their Complete 3 Gun Elite Upper Receiver.

 Whatever you need an AR-15 for, if you’re going with a left-handed option, the Stag 3-Gun Elite series deserves some very serious consideration.